 I bought a round point digging shovel because it 1) looked like a shovel, and 2) I knew nothing about shovels.
-So for those of you have have moved mulch before you are already aware this was not the best choice.
-I may still be permanently damaged from how long it took.
+So for those of you have moved mulch before you are already aware this was not the best choice.
+I may still be permanently damaged by how long it took.

 But the point is that there are MANY different types of shovels out there for various jobs, and if I had had access to this fabulous article I probably would have saved myself a lot of pain (literally).
 If you’ve ever wondered about shovel differences and which is best for your job, look no further – we’ve got you covered!

 WHAT IS A SHOVEL?

 Not to be confused with a spade, which we’ll get to later, a shovel is a tool with a concave, broad blade and a curved tip (usually).
 It rests at the end of a straight shaft to help with digging and moving materials such as dirt, mulch, and snow- to name a few.
 They are also helpful tools in the garden as they come in a variety of shapes and sizes.